 Work and Life

-- Enabling courses completed through other Australian Universities which meet minimum entry requirements for that institution will be accepted as minimum entry requirements for this course.
+- Enabling degrees completed through other Australian Universities, are equivalent to at least a half a year full-time study and which which meet minimum entry requirements for that institution may be accepted as minimum entry requirements for this degree.

 - Aboriginal and Torres Strait Islander people: Centre for Aboriginal Studies - http://karda.curtin.edu.au/